- October 30, 2020

 If everything is OK, you should see an output like the image below.

-For Jupyter scala, open Anaconda prompt and run the following commands.
+For Jupyter Scala, open the Anaconda prompt and run the following commands.

 Once the installation is complete you can see the spylon-kernel in a New file dropdown.